OneOneLiu/zotero-annotation-summary/README_en.md

 ## Introduction

 A Zotero plugin that extracts and displays all highlights and notes from your library in a unified summary page.
-You can load and view every annotation, search by keyword, filter by color or tag (including NOT logic), hover to preview source and timestamp, click to jump directly to the corresponding item in Zotero, and view simple statistics.
+You can load and view every annotation, search by keyword, filter by color or tag (including NOT logic), delete and batch add tags to annotations, hover to preview source and timestamp, click to jump directly to the corresponding item in Zotero, and view simple statistics.

 ## How to Use